Accounts-Master/GitHub-Account/README.md

 Each assignment is its own repository.
 The content that is visible on Canvas is in the **docs** folder.

+The master copy of the template (for creating additional assignments) is at [DouglasUrner/canvas-assignment-template](https://github.com/DouglasUrner/canvas-assignment-template).

 ## Usage

 This template is the boilerplate for a single Canvas assignment.